 - Handling waits — implicit vs explicit (common interview question)

-- Running tests on Chrome and Firefox
+- Run tests on Chrome and Firefox

 Tests to write: